 Date Written: March 30, 2016

 Given the competing values of accountability and enforcement, what tax return information should be observable by the public?
 This Article considers the role of timing.
-The IRS continually engages in enforcement actions ex post, after taxpayers have pursued transactions and claimed tax positions, such as by conducting audits or settlements.
-But it also frequently engages in actions ex ante, before taxpayers pursue transactions and claim tax positions, by issuing advance tax rulings to and entering into agreements with specific taxpayers.
+The IRS continually engages in enforcement actions ex post—after taxpayers pursue transactions and claim tax positions—such as by conducting audits or negotiating settlements.
+But it also frequently engages in actions ex ante—before taxpayers pursue transactions and claim tax positions—by issuing advance tax rulings to, and entering into agreements with, specific taxpayers.
 While current law appears to require public disclosure of certain types of ex ante tax administration, many forms of ex ante tax administration remain concealed from public view.
 This Article argues that documents related to a specific taxpayer’s tax affairs that reflect ex ante tax administration should be publicly accessible as a means of accountability, but that documents that reflect ex post tax actions should remain private in order to preserve effective tax enforcement.
 Further, this Article proposes that the public should have access not only to ex ante tax administration actions where the taxing authority grants taxpayers’ requests, but also to those actions where the taxing authority denies such requests, even if it does so without issuing an official written determination, a concept it defines as “dual tax transparency.”

 Keywords: advance tax rulings, tax shelter, tax aggressiveness, shaming, tax compliance, publicity, tax enforcement, tax privacy, tax transparency

 JEL Classification: H20, H23, H24, H25, H26, H29, K34

 Blank, Joshua D., The Timing of Tax Transparency (March 30, 2016).
 90 Southern California Law Review 449 (2017); NYU Law and Economics Research Paper No. 16-13.
 Available at SSRN: https://ssrn.com/abstract=2756629